druuu/test/README.md

 ##Block All incoming and outgoing traffic except for specified IP

-* Create a shell script with following contents:
+* Create a shell script with name block.sh and following contents:
+ * Replace your_ip_address with your ip address

     ```
     #!/bin/sh